astropy/astropy/docs/nddata/index.rst

 + `~astropy.nddata.NDDataRef`: like `~astropy.nddata.NDData` but with
   additional functionality like an reading/writing, simple arithmetic operations and slicing.
++ `~astropy.nddata.StdDevUncertainty` a class that can store and propagate uncertainties for a NDData object.
 + General utility functions (:ref:`nddata_utils`) for operations on these classes, including a decorator to facilitate writing functions for such classes.